TSO-AG/OpenFrontend.Framework/site/content/components/calendar.md

     display: 'list-item', // available options: auto, block, list-item, background, inverse-background, none
     location: 'New York', // optional, visible only in list month view
-    subtitle: 'Great party at Times Square', // optional, visible only in list month view },
+    subtitle: 'Great party at Times Square', // optional, visible only in list month view
+    teaser: '<p>At times, a square becomes the stage for a truly great gathering — vibrant, spontaneous, and full of shared energy.
+Whether it’s music, laughter, or simple conversation, these moments transform the space into something more than geometry: a celebration of community.</p>', // optional, visible only in list month view
+  },
   {
     title: 'Multiple days event',